mitralabs/coco/coco/firmware/README.md

 Never use priority 25 (reserved for system tasks)

 ## ToDo
-- [ ] Solve Device shutdown on FileUpload.
-Currently the device sometimes crashes when it tries to send the file...
-- [ ] Überarbeite Setup and Init (maybe find a routine for initial boot or boot from complete power loss).
-Consider removing the "if task creation fails" parts.
-- [ ] Check if there is a possibility that audio queue get's lost on the SD card.
-E.g. when the new one is being written and the device loses power.
-- [ ] Integrate Routine which brings device to deepsleep, when Voltage below a certain threshold.
 - [ ] Find a handle for SD Card Error to reset device utilizing the button.
 Factory Reset Button will mostlikely not be reachable, since inside of case.

+- [ ] Understand Setup and Init functions.

+- [ ] Thoroughly test firmware, if unexpected shutdowns occur.

+- [ ] Integrate Routine which brings device to deepsleep, when Voltage below a certain threshold.
+- [ ] Find routine for time triggered wake up to initiate file transfer etc.

+- [ ] Integrate WiFi, and Timezone on SD Card (although this poses security risks, if device is lost, and card inspected.)
+- [ ] Include WiFiMulti, so that multiple Networks are known.
 - [ ] Rewrite logging.
 It's currently pretty wild.
-- [ ] Include WiFiMulti, so that multiple Networks are known.
-- [ ] Integrate WiFi, and Timezone on SD Card (although this poses security risks, if device is lost, and card inspected.)
 - [ ] Look into File Compression like LZ77H (common in HTTP headers)
-- [ ] Deepsleep stuff is in the AudioManager.

 ---